Apply Smart Customer Segmentation to Increase Cash Flow & Collaboration

 Customer segmentation involves categorizing the portfolio by industry, location, revenue, account size, and number of employees to reveal where risk and opportunity live within the portfolio.
 Those patterns can then provide key measurable data points for more predictive credit risk management.
 Taking a portfolio approach to risk management gives credit professionals a better fix on the accounts, in order to develop strategies for better serving segments that present the best opportunities.
 Not only that, you can work to maximize performance in all customer segments, even seemingly risky segments.

-Portfolio segmentation can produce a number of tangible improvements in decision-making processes.
-Credit managers can access real insight faster, manage risk more effectively and proactively to reduce days sales outstanding (DSO) and bad debt, and improve internal communication and cooperation across teams.
+Customer segmentation analysis can lead to several tangible improvements in credit risk management: reduced days sales outstanding (DSO) and bad debt, stronger credit policies, and improved internal communication and cooperation across teams.
+Here’s how: